Overview

 Actors are Python programs executed in the PVM — a Rust-based deterministic Python 3 interpreter (forked from RustPython).
 Two ways to write an actor: Low-level (host API): importpvm_host directly.

-cowboy_sdk decorators for typed storage, async runner calls, and continuation-based FSMs.
+cowboy_sdk decorators for actor wiring, permissions, storage, runtime helpers, and continuation-based FSMs.

 - ✅ Determinism: same input → same output, bit-identical across all nodes